Market

 Pursuant to the provisions of Section 204 of the Act and The Companies (Appointment and Remuneration of

-Practicing Company Secretary, Practicing under the name & style M/S Shilpa Ray & Associates, CP No: 5311 to
+Company Secretary, practicing under the name & style M/S Shilpa Ray & Associates, CP No: 5311 to undertake the

 COST AUDITOR:

-the CETA Heading 7323.
-However Since, the Overall turnover of the Company is neither rupees 100 crores or
+CETA Heading 7323.
+However Since, the Overall turnover of the Company is neither rupees 100 crores or more and

-more and nor is the Turnover rupees 35 crore from individual products during the Year thus it was not required
+nor is the Turnover rupees 35 crore from individual products during the Year thus it was not required to appoint a

 20. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS UNDER SECTION 186